Susssiest/Custom-Keyboard/JOURNAL.md

 **Total time spent: 30 minutes**

+## Added 3d models and fixed footprints

 Added all 3D models to board, using step files from grabcad and printables.
 For some reason some of my footprints were deleted, or switched to other footprints, so I fixed that as well, I also changed the switch's pad orientation because they were a little off centered, and fixed the holes for the hotswap extender thingies because the holes were also a little off centered and they would have had to be sqeezed and potentioally broken to get them to fit.
+I am pretty confident that I am done with everything.

 **Total time spent: 3 hours 30 minutes**